bcgov/gwa-api/docs/guides/tutorial-idp-client-cred-flow.md

 > `resourceAccessScope` - The API Services Portal has not completed the implementation for the scenario where the User is the Resource Owner (`resourceAccessScope` is left blank).
 It uses the `Token Exchange` capability but it's an optional service available on Keycloak and has numerous caveats around it.
 Please contact the APS team if interested to know more.

 ## 3. Client Requesting Access

 Request access to the API via the API Services Portal and generate the credentials to be used below.

 The Portal will use the credentials setup in the Authorization Profile, to create a disabled Client on the IdP (with any applicable Client Mappers) and return the credentials to the Requesting user.

-A detailed flow diagram can be viewed `client-requesting-access.md`.

 ## 4. Provider Approving Access

 An Access Manager reviews the access request, sets any additional controls, grants the relevant permissions (i.e./ scopes and roles), and approves.
 The Portal will enable the Client and apply the permissions on the IdP.

 The Portal sends a notification to the Requester letting them know that API Access has been approved (or rejected).

-## 5. Client Retrieving the Bearer Token
+## 5. Client Retrieving the Access Token

 Using the Credentials generated in step 3, the Requester calls the Token endpoint to get a new JWT token.